infobliss/Glam2Commons-Report/gsoc2017/index.md

 The tool is hosted on the Wikimedia Toollabs [here](https://tools.wmflabs.org/glam2commons/).

+### Source Code

+The source code is licensed under GNU General Public License v3.0.
+Here is the [link](https://github.com/infobliss/sibutest2) to the source code.

 ### Tasks Completed

 - Designing the architecture of the tool so that it is easily scalable : Studied several tools including video2commons, Flinfo to arrive at a suitable OOP based design of the tool after several discussions with the mentors.